 The items in the financial statements must be reported in euros.
+This rule may be departed from if reporting in a foreign currency is The items in the financial statements must be reported in euros.
 This rule may be departed from if reporting in a foreign currency is justified by the entity's activities or by the international character of the group to which the entity belongs.
 Reporting in a foreign currency may apply to the financial statements as a whole, or only to the consolidated financial statements (article 362-7 NCC).